RulerOfEternalNight/ChatR_tests/1 Easy/README.md

 # Task: Easy

-Install the Ollama software, pull the Q4_K_M quantization of `llama3.2:3b-instruct`, and ask it a question that could be answered by reading *Writing R Extensions*.
+Task: Install the Ollama software, pull the Q4_K_M quantization of `llama3.2:3b-instruct`, and ask it a question that could be answered by reading *Writing R Extensions*.

+**This task write-up involves installing the Ollama software, pulling the Q4_K_M quantization of the llama3.2:3b-instruct model, and querying it with a question based on the content of Writing R Extensions.
+Two versions are provided:**

+**Version 1: Without context from the document, the model answers the question about registering a native C function in an R package using general knowledge.**

+**Version 2: Incorporates context from Writing R Extensions by creating a model file with the contents of the manual, enhancing the model's responses.
+This version answers a question about the use of C code to speed up R functions, providing a detailed explanation with examples and best practices for integrating C with R.**

+**Both versions involve pulling and running the model, with the second version offering more context-specific answers.**

 ---